-For 2012, incentive bonuses were targeted at 70% of base salary for named executive officers and 120% for the CEO.
-Of that amount, 85% is linked to a specified operating income target and 15% to individual performance.
+For 2013, incentive bonuses were targeted at 70% of base salary for named executive officers, 90% for the President and Chief Operating Officer and 120% for the Chief Executive Officer.
+Of that amount, 85% is linked to a specified U.S. operating income target and 15% to individual performance.
 In order for an executive to receive any bonus, we must achieve at least 85% of the operating income target.
 Once at least 85% of the target is reached, payment for a portion of the bonus for the corporate performance component is made.
 Maximum bonus is earned with performance achieved at 125% of target (see table below).

-The following table illustrates the variation that can occur at differing levels of corporate performance compared to target, based on salary percentages applied to bonuses for 2012:
+The following table illustrates the variation that can occur at differing levels of corporate performance compared to target, based on salary percentages applied to bonuses for 2013: